jamjarlabs/JamJar/docs/Architecture/ECS/components.md

 The component is the single source of truth for this data, and multiple systems may read and write to the same component - this is a strengh of ECS, shared data can be read and modified by multiple systems.

+## Memory

+When adding a new component using one of the `Add` methods on the `Entity` or `SystemEntity` these methods take a raw pointer to the component, then converts them to a unique pointer which JamJar manages.
+This means that the developer does not need to manage Component memory.

 ## Where are Components Stored?